openshift/enhancements/enhancements/kubelet/user-namespaces-support.md

     - It was determined this was not needed, as the earliest this feature could go GA, all supported kubelets support the feature gate.
       Even though it's not supported by the nodes themselves, there will not be any vulnerabilities opened from an apiserver thinking a pod has user namespaces when corresponding kubelet/CRI-O doesn't actually create the pod with them.
+- Add `nonroot-v3` SCC which would force `hostUsers: false` and allow `RunAsAny` for `runAsUser`
+    - This was omitted to simplify kubelet/apiserver skew situations and may be readdressed in the future.

 ## Infrastructure Needed [optional]